bobbyache/dating-app/README.md

 ### Updating Angular to another version

+- Before beginning an update journey it is useful to refresh yourself on [Node.js Semantic Versioning](https://docs.npmjs.com/about-semantic-versioning).
+- Ensure you have access to the [version compatibility page](https://angular.io/guide/versions).
+- Ensure you have the [Angular Update Guide](https://angular.io/guide/versions) page open.

 > Best to do this in a git bash console.
 Also before you do the update it might be a good idea to do a clean `node_modules` install by doing the following:

 ```bash